|Nutrition Facts (per serving)|

 Once the mixture is completely chilled, process it according to your ice-cream machine manufacturer's instructions.

 - You may substitute limes for the lemons to make a lime sorbet.
 Key limes will add a great flavor addition to this recipe.
 Your sorbet will also be yellow, as key limes are more yellow than green.

-- Use the juice from 3 to 4 lemons.
-Use bottled lemon juice for the remaining juice needed.
+- Use the juice from 3 to 4 lemons and add bottled lemon juice for the remaining juice needed.